Frustrated by long waits for pizza delivery, software developer Evan Kuo created an app to automate ordering from a nearby pizza shop.

 Many of the largest food-delivery services “have made people expect that you can spend only $10 to get food delivered,” said Kuo.
 “They are misinforming customers in terms of what they should be paying.”

-To ensure on-time deliveries, Pythagoras decided to work with bike messengers to avoid rush-hour traffic snarls.
-Deliveries made it to customers on time, but they were smushed and inedible, as the messengers had been sticking the pizzas vertically into their bags for transport.
+To ensure on-time deliveries, Pythagoras worked with bike messengers who could avoid rush-hour traffic snarls.
+Deliveries made it to customers on time, but on one occasion, pizzas were smushed and inedible, as the messengers had been sticking the pizzas vertically into their bags for transport.

 Profuse apologies and replacement pizzas made everything right, Kuo assured Hoodline.

 Although the company has grown to serve neighborhoods adjoining the Mission, it’s still run by a small core team of three—Kuo, his girlfriend, Jessica, and his cousin, Ethan.